rcharaba/MQL5_Charaba/README.md

 My first steps with MQL5 (Trading automation).

-Step 0: Learn about the basics of technical analysis, this is a mandatory step to know about.
-There's a lot of information about that on google.
+Step 0: Learn about the basics of technical analysis, this is a mandatory step.
+There's a lot of information on google.

 1) My first free youtube course: https://www.youtube.com/watch?v=H3TgD97Cy-k&list=PLV8YK-9p3TcOmgAFIjntw-GxOJoHp9xwc